The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Data Structures and Implementation

 {\bf Implementation of the persistent cohomology algorithm:} We insert the simplices in the filtration order and update the data structures during the successive insertions.
-The simplicial complex is stored in a simplicial complex data structure $\SC$ and we maintain, for each dimension $p$, a compressed annotation matrix, which is empty at the beginning of the computation.
-Let $\sigma$ be a $p$-simplex we insert.
-We compute $\partial \sigma$ using {\sc Compute-boundary} in $\SC$ (in $O(\C_\partial^p)$ time), and find the annotation vectors of the boundary faces using $p+1$ calls to {\sc Find-root} in $\UF^{p-1}$ (in $O(p \alpha(|\K^{p-1}|))$ time).
-We compute $\ann_{\partial \sigma}$ by summing the annotation vectors of the faces in the boundary of $\sigma$, using $p+1$ calls to {\sc Sum-ann} (in $O(pg)$ time).
-Depending on the value of $\ann_{\partial \sigma}$, we call either {\sc Create-cocycle} (in $O(\C_{\AV}^p)$ time) or {\sc Kill-cocycle} (in $O(s \cdot (g+\C_{\AV}^{p-1} + \alpha(|\K^{p-1}|)))$ time).
-The algorithm returns the persistence diagram.\\
+The simplicial complex $\K$ is stored in a simplicial complex data structure $\SC$ and we maintain, for each dimension $p$, a compressed annotation matrix, which is empty at the beginning of the computation.
+For readability, we add the following operation on the set of data structures: